Job E. Hedges

-Job E. Hedges (May 10, 1862 – February 22, 1925) was an American attorney and Republican political activist from New York.
+Job Elmer Hedges (May 10, 1862 – February 22, 1925) was an American attorney and Republican political activist from New York.
 He was most notable for being the unsuccessful Republican nominee for Governor of New York in 1912.

 Biography

-Job Elmer Hedges was born in Elizabeth, New Jersey on May 10, 1862, the son of Major Job Clark Hedges, a Union Army officer who was killed at the Siege of Petersburg, and Elizabeth Wood Elmer.
+Job E. Hedges was born in Elizabeth, New Jersey on May 10, 1862, the son of Major Job Clark Hedges, a Union Army officer who was killed at the Siege of Petersburg, and Elizabeth Wood Elmer.

 After his father's death, Hedges' mother moved to Dansville, New York, where he was raised.
 In 1880 he graduated from Riverview Academy, a military academy in Peekskill, New York.
 He received his Bachelor of Arts degree from Princeton University in 1844, and graduated from Columbia Law School in 1886.
 In 1887 he received his Master of Arts degree from Princeton.

 After his admission to the bar, Hedges practiced law in New York City.
 He became active in Republican politics, and served as an officer of the New York County Republican Committee and several Republican clubs.
 In 1894 Hedges and Anson G. McCook managed the successful campaign of William L. Strong for Mayor of New York City.

 Hedges served as Strong's secretary for the first two years of Strong's term.
 In 1897 Strong appointed Hedges as a judge of the City Magistrates' Court, but Hedges soon resigned after a change in the law prevented magistrates from carrying on other legal business.
 In 1899 he was appointed a deputy attorney general, responsible for aiding state Attorney General John C. Davies in the investigation of elections throughout New York and prosecuting violators of state election laws, as well as reviewing the conduct of corporate receivers to ensure that it conformed to the law.
 He resigned this position in 1902, and returned to practicing law.

 When Charles Evans Hughes ran for Governor of New York in 1906, Hedges was a prominent supporter and delivered the speech nominating Hughes at the New York State Republican Convention.
 After Hughes was elected, Hedges asked to be considered for a position on the New York Public Service Commission.
 Hughes expressed high regard for Hedges, but declined to make the appointment, explaining that he did not want to appear to be misusing the governorship by naming friends to high government positions.
 Hedges is supposed to have replied "By God, you need no longer consider that an obstacle!"
 Afterwards, Hedges became an opponent of the Hughes administration.

 In 1908, Hedges declined appointment by President Theodore Roosevelt as Assistant Treasurer of the United States.